xcart/xcart-docs/_pages/kb_en/modules/bundle_products.md

 ![in-bundle.png]({{site.baseurl}}/attachments/ref_1nuTw4Kc/in-bundle.png)

 When a bundle is ordered the quantity in stock is updated for all its components simultaneously.
-If any of the components is out of stock customers won’t be able to buy the bundle.
+If any of the components is out-of-stock the bundle goes out-of-stock as well and customers won’t be able to buy the bundle.

 When making an order a customer will see a list of products included in the bundle on the cart page and in the invoice: